Which Accounts Are Best for a Canadian Dropshipping Business

 Frequently Asked Questions

-Q: Do I need a separate business bank account for dropshipping in Canada?
+Q: Do I need a separate business bank account for dropshipping in Canada, and what is the risk of using a personal account?

-Q: Do I need a USD account for dropshipping in Canada?
+Q: Do I need a USD account for dropshipping, and how much can I save on conversion fees?

-A: If you're selling to US customers or paying US suppliers, a USD account saves significant money.
-Without one, you pay 2.5-3% FX conversion fees on every transaction, plus potential 1.5% cross-border payment processing fees.
-For a business doing $50,000 monthly in USD transactions, this costs $1,000-$1,500 monthly in unnecessary fees.
+Yes, a real USD account is essential if you sell to US customers or pay US suppliers.
+Without one, you typically incur 2.5-3% FX conversion fees on every transaction.
+For a business processing $50,000 monthly in USD transactions, this can result in **$1,000–$1,500 monthly** in unnecessary fees.
+Venn offers multi-currency accounts to eliminate these costs.

-Q: When do I need to register for GST/HST?
+Q: When am I legally required to register for GST/HST in Canada?

-A: You must register within 30 days of exceeding $30,000 in revenue over four consecutive quarters.
-You can also register voluntarily before hitting this threshold to claim Input Tax Credits on business expenses.
-Registration is done through the CRA's Business Registration Online service.
+You must register for GST/HST within 30 days of exceeding $30,000 in revenue over four consecutive quarters.
+You may also register voluntarily before reaching this threshold, which allows you to claim Input Tax Credits (ITCs) on your business expenses, recovering the GST/HST you've paid.

 Q: How does Venn compare to traditional banks for dropshipping businesses?

-A: Venn offers multi-currency accounts (CAD, USD, EUR, GBP) with local account details, 5-10x lower FX rates (0.25% vs. 2.5-3%), free unlimited Interac e-Transfers®, built-in accounting integration, and no monthly fees on the Essentials plan.
-Traditional banks typically charge $15-$65 monthly, offer limited multi-currency support, charge high FX markups, and don't integrate with ecommerce platforms.
+Venn provides superior value through: 5-10x lower FX rates (0.25% vs. 2.5-3%), unlimited free Interac e-Transfers®, real multi-currency accounts (CAD, USD, EUR, GBP), built-in accounting automation (QuickBooks/Xero sync), and no monthly fees on the Essentials plan.
+Traditional banks typically charge high monthly fees and lack the necessary global, automated infrastructure for dropshipping.

 This publication is provided for general information purposes and does not constitute legal, tax or other professional advice from Venn Software Inc or its subsidiaries and its affiliates, and it is not intended as a substitute for obtaining advice from a financial advisor or any other professional.
 We make no representations, warranties or guarantees, whether expressed or implied, that the content in the publication is accurate, complete or up to date.